 Keep It Safe

 Do not allow wrestling, ear pulling, pony rides, fur grabbing, rough play, or teasing.
 These types of games teach your child inappropriate and unsafe interactions with dogs.
-Every dog has his limits and may bite under certain circumstances, so strict supervision and management is a must.
+Every dog has their limits and may bite under certain circumstances, so strict supervision and management is a must.

 Do Not Disturb

 Teach your child to respect your dog’s boundaries while eating or sleeping.
-Give food or chews when the dog is in his safe space.
+Give food or chews when the dog is in their safe space.
 The dog must be allowed to enjoy these items or take a rest without interruption.